bitrise-io/devcenter/_articles/reviews/expose.md

 ## Overwriting an environment variable if another one is set

-For example, if a custom environment variable is set through the Build Trigger API.

 The best way to overwrite an env var is to use a Script Step as described above and check if the custom env var is set.

 As an example, if you want to overwrite the `PROJECT_SCHEME` env var and an `API_PROJECT_SCHEME` env var is set, insert a `Script` step in the workflow (can be the first Step) with this content: